 Q: Should I apply for financial aid?

 We recommend that every family who feels they would like to be considered for financial aid should apply for financial aid.
-These are challenging economic times, and the cost of higher education is considerable.
-Let us see how we can assist you financially.
-At the very least, fling the FAFSA allows you access to the Federal Direct Student Loan program.
+We are here to help assist you with the process.
+In addition, filing the FAFSA allows you access to the Federal Direct Student Loan program.
 Learn more about the financial aid process.

 Q: How do I apply for financial aid?

 - The FAFSA is available beginning Oct.
-1, 2016 and will ask for the FY2015 family tax information.
+1, 2016 and will ask for the fiscal year 2015 family tax information.
 Please complete it no later than March 1, 2017 in order to be given full consideration for funding.
 Those applying Early Decision should file the form by mid-December 2016 to receive their financial aid information prior to the matriculation fee due date of Feb.
 1.